 Presbytery Council provides oversight of the entire life of the Presbytery, evaluating its effectiveness and developing short and long range plans for its life and mission.
 It monitors the budget throughout the year and authorizes amendments to the budget as needed.
 It is made up of ten at-large members as well as the Presbytery moderator and vice moderator.
-Presbytery Council meets four times each year, usually on Thursdays in Salina and normally in conjunction with the Presbytery Meeting Preparation Committee.
+Presbytery Council meets four times each year, usually on Thursdays in Salina and additionally via teleconference as needed.

 Permanent Judicial Commission consists of seven members (elders and ministers) serving in three classes of six year terms.
 This commission meets as needed and is guided by the Rules of Discipline (Book of Order D-4.0100) as it hears and acts on judicial cases filed within the Presbytery.

 Personnel and Office Administration Committee conducts annual evaluations and reviews of all compensated staff of the Presbytery.
-Members of this committee also assist the Transitional General Presbyter in the oversight of the Presbytery Office, hiring and supervising the Presbytery staff, updating staff job descriptions, seeing that the Presbytery is in compliance with A.A./E.E.O. policies, and ensuring that the Presbytery Personnel Policies are practiced and updated as needed.
-The committee usually meets on a quarterly basis in Salina.
+Members of this committee also assist the General Presbyter in the oversight of the Presbytery Office, hiring and supervising the Presbytery staff and contract laborers, updating staff job descriptions, seeing that the Presbytery is in compliance with A.A./E.E.O. policies, and ensuring that the Presbytery Personnel Policies are practiced and updated as needed.
+The committee usually meets on a quarterly basis.

-Presbytery Meetings Preparation Committee plans for each quarterly Stated Meeting of the Presbytery of Northern Kansas, which includes providing the docket and making arrangements for worship and program.
+Presbytery Meetings and Events Committee plans for each quarterly Stated Meeting of the Presbytery of Northern Kansas, which includes providing the docket and making arrangements for worship and program.
 They also review and evaluate each Stated meeting.
-The committee meets four times each year, usually on Thursdays in Salina and normally in conjunction with the Presbytery Council meetings.
+Furthermore, the committee will oversee the event planning of other presbytery-wide-events - often appointing a task force to carry-out the responsibilities of each event.
+The committee meets four times each year, usually on Thursdays in Salina and additionally via teleconference as necessary.

 Resource Center Committee in conjunction with the Resource Center Director, is responsible for maintaining, updating, and promoting the usage of the Resource Center and encouraging the use of these resources in training and education.
 This committee previews materials which are purchased for the Resource Center.
 They ordinarily meet four times each year in Salina.

-Session Records Review Committee holds regional meetings on three or four Saturdays each year (not all committee members have to be at every meeting) to provide for the annual reading and review of the session records of all churches within the Presbytery of Northern Kansas.
+Clerk's Reports and Records Review Committee holds regional meetings on three or four Saturdays each year (not all committee members have to be at every meeting) to provide for the annual training of clerks of sessions and reading and review of the session records of all churches within the Presbytery of Northern Kansas.
 They also are available to assist clerks of session with questions about record and minute-keeping.
 The committee may also have an additional meeting to plan for the annual Session Record Reviews.

 Stewardship and Mission Committee is responsible for stewardship awareness and education including interpretation of information about the general mission budgets of the PC(USA), Synod and the Presbytery, and for interpreting the four PC(USA) Special Offerings (One Great Hour of Sharing, the Pentecost Offering, the Peace and Global Witness Offering, and the Christmas Joy Offering) along with the Theological Education Fund.
 It is also responsible for overseeing the Mission Giving program of the Presbytery and recognizing congregations who are excelling &/or improving in their mission giving.
 This committee's responsibilities also include overseeing the Presbytery's Mission Project Grant program, other Mission programs and partnerships, and coordinating PNK Mission Trips.
 They meet approximately monthly normally via teleconference.

 Youth Ministries Committee is responsible for providing Presbytery-wide Youth Ministry activities that promote Christian fellowship while encouraging youth to be involved in their local churches.
 They plan and coordinate PNK Youth Retreats.
 This committee oversees the outdoor ministry program of the Presbytery including representation on the Heartland Center Board, promotion and volunteer recruitment of the Heartland Center Camping Program, and planning and coordinating any Youth Trips.
 It is the responsibility of this committee to oversee the disbursement of funds from the Adda Walden Memorial Fund.
-They meet four to six times each year either face-to-face, by teleconference or by conference call.
+They meet four to six times each year either face-to-face or by teleconference.